The Hague: Economy

 The Hague has a service-oriented economy.
-A professional life in the city is dominated by a large number of civil servants and diplomats working in the city; as of 2006, 26% of the jobs in The Hague are those offered by the Dutch government or the international institutions.
+Professional life in the city is dominated by a large number of civil servants and diplomats working in the city; as of 2006, 26% of the jobs in The Hague are those offered by the Dutch government or international institutions.
 Large employers in this sector include the ministries of Defence, Justice, Housing, Spatial Planning and the Environment, Foreign Affairs, the Ministry of the Interior and Kingdom Relations and Transport, Public Works and Water Management.

 Several large international businesses have their headquarters in The Hague.
 Significant companies headquartered in The Hague include Aegon, APM Terminals, Damco, NIBC Bank, Chicago Bridge & Iron Company and PostNL.
 The city is also host to the regional headquarters of Siemens, T-Mobile, AT&T, Huawei, Kuwait Petroleum Corporation, McDermott International, Saudi Aramco, TotalEnergies and Worley.
 There has never been any large-scale industrial activity in The Hague, with the possible exception of the fishing activities of the harbour in Scheveningen.
 Many of the city's logistical and minor-industrial services are in the Binckhorst in the Laak district, which contains many sizeable warehouses.

 The city is the second biggest Dutch tourist destination after Amsterdam.
 In 2012, The Hague welcomed 1.2 million tourists, half of whom came from abroad.
 Tourists spend an average of €2 billion a year in the local economy.
 1 in 10 residents makes their living in the tourism sector.

 Culture

 The Hague originated around the 13th century Binnenhof, and this is still considered the cultural centre of the city.
 Nightlife centres around the three main squares in the city centre.
-The Plein (meaning "Plaza" or "Town square") is taken by several large sidewalk cafés, where often politicians may be spotted.
+The Plein (meaning "Plaza" or "Town square") is taken by several large sidewalk cafés, where politicians are often spotted.
 The Grote Markt (literally "Big Market") is completely strewn with chairs and tables, summer or winter.
 The Buitenhof (literally "Outer Courtyard", located just outside the Binnenhof) contains a six-screen Pathé cinema and a handful of bars and restaurants in the immediate vicinity.
 Adjacent to the Buitenhof is De Passage, the country's first covered shopping mall.
 Dating from the late 19th century, it contains many expensive and speciality shops.
 One of the country's largest music venues, Paard van Troje, can be found in the centre of The Hague.
 Another popular music venue in The Hague is Muziekcafé de Paap.